Yeet-Inc/yeet-awesome/README.md

 # yeet-awesome
-A collection of pretty damn cool packages, tools, apps, and everything else.
+A curated collection of pretty damn cool packages, tools, apps, and everything else.

+## Table of Contents